abnTechLab/alexa-workshop/docs/tutorials/hello-world/2-lambda-function.md

 <br />

 8. Final step that we will do here is to **Copy the ARN value for this Lambda function** for use in the next section of the guide.
-Don't forget to save.
+Don't forget to save if you made other modifications.

   <br />
   <br />